NodeGraphBuddy Documentation

 For Personal Use

-1) Place the BuddySystem folder in your .nuke directory.
-Please note that this folder may be hidden, and you can use the view options of your OS to unhide it
+1) Download, extract and place the entire BuddySystem folder in your .nuke directory.
+This folder may be hidden, you can use the view options of your OS to unhide it

 2) Add these two lines you your menu.py file.
 It should be in the same .nuke folder, but if it isn’t you can make a text file with the same name and .py file extension.